reconhub/ESCAIDE_2019_workshop/content/post/organisers.md

 * [**Thibaut Jombart**](https://thibautjombart.netlify.com/) (LSHTM / ICL /
-  RECON / EAN): Associate Professor in Outbreak Analytics at LSHTM, Senior Lecturer in Genetic Analysis at Imperial College London, and president of [RECON](https://www.repidemicsconsortium.org/).
+  UKPHRST / RECON / EAN): Associate Professor in Outbreak Analytics at LSHTM, Senior Lecturer in Genetic Analysis at Imperial College London, and president of [RECON](https://www.repidemicsconsortium.org/).
 Main developer of the data analytics pipeline used to inform the response to Ebola in North Kivu,